polarbit/polarbit.github.com/about.markdown

 ---

 Hi.
 My name is Safak Ulusoy.
-I am a father, of a daughter ❤.
+I am a father, of my little daughter ❤.
 Then, I am a Software Engineer.

 I believe in lifetime learning, self-teaching and learning by sharing.